Stop ABA being taught to psychology students and ban ABA altogether #actuallyautistic

 In line with the notion that autistic voices don’t matter highlighted by ABA, most organisations such as Autism Speaks, Autism Awareness Australia, or Aspect Australia, have little to no autistic individuals working or being consulted at a decisional level, which is unacceptable.
 Those organisations also promote ABA and/or PBS (positive behaviour support, which is ABA rebranded) with a blatant disregard for what the autistic community has to say about them.

 I find it quite fascinating that non-autistic ‘experts’ would be so confident in their ability to know and understand autism more than autistics themselves.
 I also find it sad that non-autistic autism ‘experts’ have so many misconceptions about autism (i.e. women with autism, debunked theory of mind, empathy, etc.).
 A majority of the autistic community condemns ABA, and has done so for a long time.
 The people that are in favour of ABA are mostly non-autistics, ironically.
-ABA is antithetical to acceptance and inclusivity, as it says there is only one way of being socially validated through a set of ‘normal’ behaviours.
+ABA is antithetical to acceptance and inclusivity, as it purports that there is only one way of being socially validated through a set of ‘normal’ behaviours.
 Why can’t neurodiversity be validated, embraced, and accommodated?
 Autistics are logically the only true experts on autism and saying otherwise is ableist and profoundly patronising.

-Autistic Voices Matter
+Autistic Voices MATTER!

 Here are some valuable and insightful sources: